 As a reminder to residents, the unlimited refuse collection is a biennial collection through the Village's waste hauler, Groot.
-The next collection will take place May 9, 2022.
+The next collection will take place the week of April 29, 2024.
 This special collection offers residents the opportunity to dispose of odds and ends that can't be recycled.

 The program also excludes multi-family (townhome residents may participate) and commercial buildings.
 Its purpose is to enable residents to get rid of odds and ends that can’t be recycled.
 Yard waste is not included in the unlimited refuse day and each bundle or bag must be tagged with a yard waste sticker.

 In order to keep the cost of this program down, it is critical that no additional refuse is brought from outside the Village limits.
 If you see this happening, call 911 immediately and report it to the police.

 - The unlimited refuse pick-up will take several days, but to ensure that you are not missed, items must be at the curb by 7 a.m.
 If you miss the waste hauler, they will not return to your street.